pratyusha008/jekyll-now/_posts/2014-3-3-Hello-World.md

 permalink: /
 ---

-## Welcome to the World of Traditional Music - the purest  form of sound and the highest form of divine to experience the best of yourself.
+<h2 class="mainpage-section">Welcome to the World of Traditional Music - the purest  form of sound and the highest form of divine to experience the best of yourself.</div>

-<div class="empty"></div>